 Diabetes and Obesity

-Bone diseases, either genetic (X-linked hypophosphatemia) or dietary (rickets), represent an essential failure of the bone cell secretory system to maintain stable calcium phosphate-mineralized collagen scaffold.
+Bone diseases, either genetic (X-linked hypophosphatemia) or dietary (rickets), represent an essential failure of the bone cell secretory system to maintain a stable calcium phosphate-mineralized collagen scaffold.
 Bone maintenance is a highly complex and dynamic process which is under the control of various hormones, growth factors, and vitamins.
 Our laboratory is studying the role of various proprotein convertases in the degradation and secretion of FGF-23, a peptide hormone secreted by bone cells and known to control phosphate metabolism.

 Biochemistry and Pharmacology: Basic Research